booleanapp/docs/pages/overview/send_surveys.md

 ## Unsubscribes

-A user can opt to stop receiving emails from a survey by clicking unsubscribe link in the email.
-We have provided this feature to protect users from unwanted email.
-Unsubscribing is at survey level.
-You can’t re-subscribe an unsubscribed user.
-Be considerate in the number of emails you send out to a user in a single survey.
-Use “throttling” survey setting judiciously.
-You can also unsubscribe users through API.
+A user can opt to stop receiving surveys from all surveys of an account by clicking unsubscribe link in the email.
+You can also unsubscribe users from specific surveys in your account through the [/unsubscribes](/docs/v1_unsubscribes.html) endpoint in API.